renato-bohler/redux-form-input-masks/README.md

 ## Usage

 It's super simple to apply a mask using this library.
-You just need to import your mask creator from `react-form-input-masks`, specify the parameters and pass it to the `Field` using [spread attributes](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes).
+You just need to import your mask creator from `redux-form-input-masks`, specify the parameters and pass it to the `Field` using [spread attributes](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes).
 Yep, it's that easy.

 The following is a use case for [`createNumberMask`](https://renato-bohler.github.io/redux-form-input-masks/#/number-mask).
 It consists of two inputs that convert bitcoins to euros and vice versa.
 You can see it running on [codesandbox.io](https://codesandbox.io/s/v0rj4p6y0).
 Please note that this convertion does not reflect real conversion rates.